paurasm22/FlashCards-Generator/README.md

 - PyPDF2 (`pip install PyPDF2`)
 - Ollama ([Download and install](https://ollama.com/))
   > Ollama provides the LLaMA 3 model.
 The app communicates with it via CLI.
+  Ensure Ollama is installed.
+The LLaMA 3 model will be downloaded automatically on first use.

 ---